Agnieszka-21/madlibs/README.md

    - If the input is not a number, simply move on to the next step.
 - Via API, try to establish a connection with the online dictionary (Merriam-Webster Collegiate Dictionary), and look up the word submitted by the user (function look_up_word).
  - Possible errors and how to handle them:
    - __ConnectionError:__ the online dictionary could not be accessed.
 Apologize for the issue and ask the user if they would like to restart the game.
 Ask for input (R) - if R is submitted, clear the terminal and restart the program.
-If the user submits anything else, inform them that their input is invalid and ask more last time if they would like to restart the game, requesting input (R).
-If the input is invalid again, simply print the thank you message and end the game.
+If the user submits anything else, inform them that their input is invalid and ask one last time if they would like to restart the game, requesting input (R).
+If the input is invalid again, let the user know that the game will be ended now.
+Invite them to come back later or to click the "Run program" button to play again, and print the "Thank you for playing MAD LIBS" message.
 Otherwise, clear the terminal and restart the program.
    - __requests.exceptions.JSONDecodeError:__ the user pressed Enter without submitting anything.
 Inform them that something went wrong and request input once again, this time adding examples of the required word type for more clarity.
 Restart the validation process.
- - If there are no errors, move on to part 2 of word validation (function validate_word).

 ![Flowchart - validation part 1](https://github.com/Agnieszka-21/madlibs/blob/main/assets/flowcharts/flow_validation1.png)